UBC-MDS/Credit_Card_Default_Prediction_Group13/README.md

 You can reproduce the results in this GitHub repository by cloning and installing all necessary [dependencies](https://github.com/UBC-MDS/Credit_Card_Default_Prediction_Group13#dependencies).

-Then, you can run the command below using terminal in the root directory of this project to automatically run the full analysis and generate the final report.
+Then, you can run the command below using terminal in the root directory of this project to automatically run the full analysis and generate the final report. *Estimated completion time: 30 minutes (MAC M2 8GB memory).*

 ```
 make all